 - Hire a COO.
 This is a quirky, odd hire, but try to do it anyway if you can find someone great, even as early as $5m ARR.
 Find someone that can own 20%–40% of the company’s operations.

-- Fly Business Class, Stay in Decent Hotels (Once We Travel Again, and Once You Can Afford It).
+- Fly Business Class, Stay in Decent Hotels — Though Only Once You Can Afford It.
 I know we all don’t want to do this.
 But travel takes its toll.
 The CEO shouldn’t have back pains after spending 3 weeks on the road.
 That doesn’t help.
 Making travel less literally painful is a high ROI investment, at least after you are at scale and have a few bucks in the bank.

 - Take Your Vacations.
 Take 2 weeks a year and go somewhere.
 Check email twice a day, but that’s it.
 No Staycations.